bigfoott/PoGOEvents/README.md

 All event data is gathered from from [ScrapedDuck](https://github.com/bigfoott/ScrapedDuck), which scrapes [LeekDuck.com](https://leekduck.com) periodically.

+To follow development progress for this widget, check out [the Trello board for PoGOEvents/ScrapedDuck](https://trello.com/b/32UjZbdu/pogoevents-scrapedduck).

 # Installation

 1. Install [Scriptable](https://apps.apple.com/us/app/scriptable/id1405459188?uo=4) from the app store.